jhstaudacher/MonteCarloCooperativeGames/MonteCarloCooperativeGames/README.md

       almost instantaneous and can not take more than 3 seconds.
 If this is not possible add the `\dontrun` attribute.
     - `check()` also runs these examples.

+### Vignette - NOT DONE YET.
+DO NOT USE YET.

+The vignette should a provide a higher level overview of how the package should be used, compared to the function docuementation.

+#### Build the vignette

+The vignette is build from the installed version of the package.
+Not the loaded version.
+Therefor `load_all()` can not be used.
+It needs to be installed.

+The easiest way is to use the following command.
+This both installs the package and builds the vignette:

+    install(build_vignettes = TRUE)

 ### Readme